Callumogr18/GameJam-2023/README.md

 If you want to play my game follow this process...
 Download the source code zip in releases, this has everything bundled nicely together ready for you to play with.

-Or...

-1. Install VScode on your machine
-2. In the blank workspace, paste the link of this repository into the bar at the top of the screen
-3. Get a python interpreter ready in order to run the game
-4. Have fun and ENJOY!

 Note: Ensure you have pygame installed on your machine